Kitty Leroy

 Kitty Leroy (c.
 1850 - December 6, 1877) was a dancer, gambler, and performer who lived in Deadwood, famous city of the American Old West, at the time of her death.
-She was murdered by her estranged husband in December of 1877.
+She was murdered by her estranged husband in December 1877.

 Biography

 Leroy's place of birth is unknown, though some sources suggest Michigan.
 Some reports, written after her death, claimed that she had begun dancing professionally by the age of 10.

 Early in her life, Kitty apparently married a man named Captain E.H.
 Lewis of Bay City, Michigan.
 Tiring of the marriage, she left for the stage, and her name appears in newspaper advertisements from 1872 onwards, as she toured the country, performing as a jig and clog dancer.

 Her touring took her to Texas, where she met a man known as Raymond; for the next 6 years they live together, during which time Kitty appears to have continued occasionally touring and performing.

 In the hectic world of touring, Kitty sometimes made the news for exploits of a less-artistic kind.
-In October of 1876, for instance, the Eureka Daily Sentinel reported on a tussle between Kitty and her current performing partner.
+In October 1876, for instance, the Eureka Daily Sentinel reported on a tussle between Kitty and her current performing partner.
 Maggie Kelly and Kitty did a clog-dancing double act.
 After one performance, at the Alhambra Theater in Virginia City, they got into a physical fight in the green room, with Kitty noted as throwing a bottle of black varnish amidst the altercation.
 Professional jealousies along with more fiscal matters - namely a disagreement over commissions from the sale of wine - apparently precipitated the fisticuffs.

 Kitty and Raymond eventually travelled to California and then, in early 1877, to the Black Hills region.
 Once in Black Hills, Kitty and Raymond split up.

 Kitty kept a saloon in Central City for a time, then moved to Deadwood, where she operated a gambling den, The Mint.
 Contrary to legend, there is no evidence that she ever traveled with Calamity Jane or other famous wild west figures.

 Kitty Leroy, in addition to her renown as a performer, was a skilled with cards.
 In particular, she was a faro dealer, and many gamblers patronized The Mint.
 Kitty's beauty and charisma were also well known, and attracted many.